ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: Experiments

-\subsection{Evaluation on the timbre cloning task}
+\paragraph{Evaluation on the timbre cloning task.}

-To evaluate the timbre cloning capability of ControlSpeech in an out-of-domain speaker scenario, we compared the performance of ControlSpeech with models such as VALL-E and MobileSpeech on the out-of-domain speaker test set from the VccmDataset.
-The out-of-domain speaker test set consists of 1,086 test utterances, ensuring that none of the speakers were present in the training set.
-VALL-E and MobileSpeech used Encodec for feature extraction during training.
-The experimental results are shown in Table \ref{table2}.
-We observed that in terms of robustness metrics, the zero-shot TTS systems trained on small datasets performed even lower than ControlSpeech.
-We attribute this to the performance gains from the pre-trained speaker prompt component in ControlSpeech, which was trained on 60,000 hours of speaker data.
-Additionally, in the MOS metric, we found that although ControlSpeech can further control styles, it still maintains performance comparable to zero-shot TTS systems in terms of timbre cloning.
+To evaluate the timbre cloning capability of ControlSpeech in an out-of-domain speaker scenario, we compare the performance of ControlSpeech with SOTA models such as VALL-E and MobileSpeech on the out-of-domain speaker test set (\textbf{\textit{test set B}}).
+The experimental results are shown in Table~\ref{table2}.
+We observe that in terms of the robustness metric (WER), the zero-shot TTS systems that are trained on small datasets perform worse than ControlSpeech.
+We attribute these performance gains of ControlSpeech to its pre-trained speaker prompt component.
+Additionally, in terms of the MOS-Q and MOS-S metrics, we find that ControlSpeech also maintains performance comparable to zero-shot TTS systems on the timbre cloning task.